Skip to content

 Privacy of Personal Information

-University Student Apartments maintains emergency and missing person notification contacts.
+Sunnyside Apartments maintains emergency and missing person notification contacts.
 Residents should keep contact information updated with the Main Office.

 Student Records at the University of Utah are governed by the Family Educational Rights and Privacy Act (FERPA).
 The act forbids the University from releasing personal identifiable student educational records or files, or personal information contained in those files without the student's written consent, except in specific situations.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-USA encourages you to read the information provided and familiarize yourself with FERPA.
-Signing the Rental Agreement gives USA permission to release information regarding student eligibility and housing rental account, to all residents signed on the Rental Agreement.
+Sunnyside Apartments encourages you to read the information provided and familiarize yourself with FERPA.
+Signing the Rental Agreement gives Sunnyside Apartments permission to release information regarding student eligibility and housing rental account, to all residents signed on the Rental Agreement.

 uparrow